firebase/flutterfire/packages/cloud_firestore/cloud_firestore_web/README.md

 ### Using the plugin

-Once you have added the `firebase_auth_web` dependency to your pubspec, you can use `package:firebase_auth` as normal.
+Once you have added the `cloud_firebase_web` dependency to your pubspec, you can use `package:cloud_firebase` as normal.

 [1]: ../cloud_firestore
 [2]: https://github.com/dart-lang/sdk/issues/33979